fl-yu/CUT-RUNTools-2.0/docs/bulk-news.md

 #### New features for bulk data analysis

 In this release, we provided several new features in the following which are urgently needed from the feedback of the community.
-Also, we slightly revised the design of our code to be more flexible and handy for data processing and analysis.
+Also, we slightly revised the design of our code to be more flexible and user-friendly for data processing and analysis.
 - *supporting spike-in sequence alignment and data normalization*
     Users can provide spike-in genome data (usually E.coli or fly genome) to align their fastq data.
 The statistic of aligned spike-in reads can be used for normalization of CUT&RUN or CUT&Tag
 - *option of the experiment for CUT&RUN or CUT&Tag data analysis*